adisalafudin-dev/adisalafudin-dev/README.md

 **Hi, I’m Adi!**
 I’m a Web Developer Student with a passion for building cool and functional web apps.
 My top skills include **React** and **Laravel**, and I’m also comfortable working with technologies like **PHP**, **MySQL**, and **TailwindCSS**.
-Currently Learning On: .NET Core Framework, Arduino.
+Currently Learning On: .NET Core, Arduino.

 ### 🔗 Socials